 Creating a WPAD entry in DNS

-Configure a DNS entry on the DNS server of the domain controller of the network from which automatic discovery requests from clients will be received (usually the Internal network) as follows:
+You can configure a DNS entry on the DNS server of the domain controller of the network, from which automatic discovery requests from clients will be received (usually the Internal network), as follows:

-- Configure a host (A) record for the WPAD server.
-It is recommended to reserve a static DNS host name for WPAD, as described in Microsoft article 934864: How to configure Microsoft DNS and WINS to reserve WPAD registration.
+Configure a host (A) record for the WPAD server.
+It is recommended to reserve a static DNS host name for WPAD, as described in Microsoft article 934864: How to configure Microsoft DNS and WINS to reserve WPAD registration (http://go.microsoft.com/fwlink/?LinkId=180364).

-- Create an alias (CNAME) record to point at the host record.
+Create an alias (CNAME) record to point at the host record (as described in the following procedure).

-- In the console tree, right-click the forward lookup zone for your domain, and click New Alias (CNAME).
+In the console tree, right-click the forward lookup zone for your domain, and then click New Alias (CNAME).

-- In Fully qualified name for target host, type the FQDN of the WPAD server.
-If the Forefront TMG computer or array already has a host (A) record defined, you can click Browse to search the DNS namespace for the Forefront TMG server name.
+In Fully qualified name for target host, type the FQDN of the WPAD server.
+If the Forefront TMG computer or array already has a host (A) record defined, click Browse to search the DNS namespace for the Forefront TMG server name.

-The DNS Server role in Windows Server 2008 introduces a global query block list to reduce vulnerability associated with dynamic DNS updates.
+The DNS Server role in Windows Server 2008 introduces a global query block list to reduce vulnerability associated with DNS dynamic update protocol.
 This may affect WPAD deployment.
-For more information, see About implementing WPAD.